-I found an article in the Smithsonian Magazine called “The Fighter Pilot Who Changed the Art of War.”
-It was about John Boyd who grew up a poor boy in Erie, Pennsylvania with four other brothers and sisters, and was raised by a tough single mother.
+I found an article in the Smithsonian called “The Fighter Pilot Who Changed the Art of War.”
+It was about John Boyd, who grew up a poor boy in Erie, Pennsylvania with four other brothers and sisters, and was raised by a tough single mother.

 Boyd’s Philosophy of Life & Work

-Boyd’s sermon is about choosing a path, choosing who you are – a philosophy of life and work.
-I think many people who are working in corporations (particularly the large public corporations) may come to the Y in the road in their careers, and may need to make a decision on whether they should continue to pursue being somebody or refocus themselves on doing something.
+Boyd’s sermon is about choosing a path, choosing whom you are -- a philosophy of life and work.
+I think many people who work in corporations (particularly the large public corporations) may come to the Y in the road in their careers, and may need to make a decision on whether they should continue to pursue being somebody or refocus themselves on doing something.

-More importantly, you have to prove your loyalty and dedication to the very people who are already in the club, because they are the ones who will eventually vote you in our out.
-Getting their support is not just about performance and achievements, they also have to like you and feel comfortable with you; so it is important to get close enough to these people to understand their personalities and the biases.
+More importantly, you have to prove your loyalty and dedication to the very people who are already in the club, because they are the ones who will eventually vote you in or out.
+Getting their support is not just about performance and achievements, they also have to like you and feel comfortable with you, so it is important to get close enough to these people to understand their personalities and biases.

-If you feel you are stuck in a dead end job or are doing boring work that brings no satisfaction, then ask your self some “off the wall” questions.
+If you feel you are stuck in a dead-end job or are doing boring work that brings you no satisfaction, then ask your self some “off-the-wall” questions.
 Would you like to help other people?
-Do you want more freedom of design?
 Would you rather work at home?
 Are you a frustrated artist?
 Do you want to be an inventor and develop your own products?
 Would you like to teach or train other people?

 Alan Blinder, an economist at Princeton, who makes a distinction between work that can be delivered over the wire (internet), and jobs that must be done face to face and with personal contact.
-Blinder says, “ 30 to 40 million U.S. jobs to be potentially offshorable, ranging from scientists, mathematicians, and editors on the high end to telephone operators, clerks, and typists on the low end.”
-Blinder predicts a massive economic disruption that is only beginning to affect people who went to college and assumed their education prepared them for high paying careers with lots of opportunity.
+Blinder says, “30 to 40 million U.S. jobs are to be potentially offshorable, ranging from scientists, mathematicians, and editors on the high end to telephone operators, clerks, and typists on the low end.”
+Blinder predicts a massive economic disruption that is only beginning to affect people who went to college and assumed their education prepared them for high-paying careers with lots of opportunity.

 I spent 35 yeas in manufacturing, and my primary goals were always about doing interesting things -- not money.
-Because there was so much change in manufacturing during the 35 years, there was always something new.
-I like doing new things even if they were dangerous, so it was easy to find interesting things that would satisfy my “doer” needs.
+Because there was so much change in manufacturing during that 35 years, there was always something new.
+I like doing new things even if they are dangerous, so it was easy to find interesting things that would satisfy my “doer” needs.